On January 4, 1989, paramedics in Emory, Texas, were summoned to the rural Rains County home of Debbie Tucker Loveless

 Loveless and Miller were released from prison on December 23, 1993 after the Texas Court of Criminal Appeals affirmed the trial court decision to vacate the conviction.

 On May 2, 1994, the charges were dismissed.
-Loveless and Miller filed a federal civil rights lawsuit against Rains County and law enforcement in 1995.
+Loveless and Miller filed a federal civil rights lawsuit against Rains County prosecutors Alwin Smith and Frank Long and Rains County Sheriff Richard Wilson in 1995.
 The lawsuit was settled out of court in 2001.

 – Maurice Possley